vabal/vabal/README.md

 ----------

 Here are some known gotchas that affect `vabal`:
-- `vabal` trusts the constraints imposed on `base` that it finds in the cabal file, therefore it only finds a ghc version that makes it possible to respect the constraints, but it is not guaranteed that the build will be successful.
+- `vabal` trusts the constraints imposed on `base` (and `Cabal` constraints found in the setup-depends section, if any) that it finds in the cabal file, therefore it only finds a ghc version that makes it possible to respect the constraints, but it is not guaranteed that the build will be successful.
 (Generally one should always write correct constraints)